 ASEAN Sports recently caught up with the head coach of Westports Malaysia Dragons, Christopher Thomas, who will be returning for his second ASEAN Basketball League (ABL) season in charge of the team.

-Q: What are your overall thoughts on the Dragon’s disappointing 2016/2017 season where the team missed out on the playoffs for the first time in their history?
+AS: What are your overall thoughts on the Dragon’s disappointing 2016/2017 season where the team missed out on the playoffs for the first time in their history?

 CT: I wouldn’t think of last year as a disappointment because we accomplished what we set out to do, which was to get our local players better.
 At the end of the season, we could see clearly that they were better in terms of overall mentality and skill level.
 There were some of them whom other coaches were questioning whether or not they were good enough for the Dragons, but I think it’s clear to see that our guys like Ivan Yeo, Ting Chun Hong, Wong Yi Hou, Kuek Tian Yuan and Teo Kok Hou have showed tremendous improvement, almost a 180 degree change.